 Spot market supply - The Corporation uses its prepaid gas supply and spot market purchases to meet the gas requirements of its Members.
-The Management Agreements between the Corporation and the Members that are parties thereto provide that the Corporation will use its best efforts to acquire additional long term gas supplies to serve its Members.
-Because a significant portion of the customers served by its Members are residential users whose daily gas requirements are proportional to heating degree days (gas consumption increases on cold days), the Corporation regularly purchases supplies of gas in the spot markets to meet the actual supply requirements of the Members.
-During the years ended March 31, 2017 and 2016, short term purchases of gas accounted for 11.6% and 11.7% of the Corporation's total gas deliveries, respectively.
+The Management Agreements between the Corporation and the Members that are parties thereto provide that the Corporation will use its best efforts to acquire additional long-term gas supplies to serve its Members.
+Because a significant portion of the customers served by its Members are residential users whose daily gas requirements increase on cold days, the Corporation regularly purchases supplies of gas in the spot markets to meet the actual supply requirements of the Members.
+During the years ended March 31, 2018 and 2017, short-term purchases of gas accounted for 16.0% and 11.6% of the Corporation's total gas deliveries, respectively.